danbee/slugtastic/README.md

 Usage is very simple.
 Just add the following to your model:

-    has_slug :slug, :from => :title
+    slug :slug, from: :title

 This will generate a slug string from the title atrribute and store it in the slug attribute unless the slug already contains a string.
 The slug is generated pre-validation so you can still use `validates_presence_of :slug`.

 There are no extra options at present.